machineware-gmbh/vcml/doc/models/generic_mem.md

 The model supports the following features:
-* `align=n` forces the bottom `n` bits of the underlying memory host address to be zero.
-Use this if your CPU model requires DMI pointers to be aligned.
+* `align=n` forces the bottom `n` bits of the underlying memory host address to match a given guest address
 * `readonly=true`: used when modeling ROM memories; triggers a TLM command error upon attempts to write to memory
-* `discard_writes=true`: useful when modeling ROM memories that should silently ignore write commands, but report no errors to the CPU model.
+* `discard_writes=true`: useful when modeling ROM memories that should silently ignore write commands, but report no errors
-* `images=file_a@0;file_b@0x1000;`: semicolon-separated list of files to load after a reset; useful for loading software binaries at start if simulation.
+* `images=file_a@0;file_b@0x1000;`: semicolon-separated list of files to load after a reset with their corresponding offsets
 * `poison=XX`: fills each memory cell with `XX` during reset (but before image loading).
-Useful to detect memory errors.
+Useful for detecting memory errors.

 ----
 ## Properties